elptacek/gasas/README.md

 Click on the button labeled Create service account.
 A dialog will appear.

-  - give your service account a name
+  - Give your service account a name (eg, GSLogScraper)
   - Select Project => Project Viewer from the Role menu
   - Select Furnish a new private key
   - Select Enable G Suite Domain-wide Delegation